G-Core/product-documentation/documentation/dns/getting-started-with-dnssec.md

 {"enabled":false}
 ```

-Or just disable the feature in the Customer Portal.
+Or, disable the feature in the Customer Portal by turning off the toggle.

 3\.
-After disabling DNSSEC, wait for the TTL of the DS record to expire so the cached record will expire.
+After disabling DNSSEC, wait the duration of the TTL of the DS record.
+The cached record will expire for seamless performance.